Memories of the Coventry Gliding Club

 By the mid 1980s the fleet had five Bocians, a Ka8, and the first Puchacz.
 The Motor Falke (or is that Super Falke?) was the long-span version with folding wings, one central wheel, and a feathering prop.

 There were many winters of the 1980s that saw a lot of snow and very low temperatures.
-I recall working outside in -20 degrees on more than one occasion, and heavy winter snow was common until about 1985 when the lanes around Rugby were blocked with fine dry snow four feet deep blown off the fields that were almost bare.
-Yet the next decade we only had one day we were able to take the sledge to the hill at Draycote water.
+I recall working outside in -20 degrees on more than one occasion, and heavy winter snow was common until about 1985 when the lanes around Rugby were blocked for weeks with fine dry snow four feet deep blown off the fields that were almost bare.
+Yet in the next decade we only had one day we were able to take the sledge to the hill at Draycote water.

 The Biblical 6 fat cows.......)